 This Code of Business Conduct and Ethics (this "Code") sets forth the standards for how we conduct business and engage in business relationships - with customers, suppliers, fellow employees, lenders, investors, government agencies, and the communities in which we do business.
 Each of these relationships must be approached with integrity and honesty.
-All LINN team members, including all employees, directors, and officers of Linn Energy, LLC and its subsidiaries and affiliated entities (including LinnCo, LLC, collectively "LINN"), must follow our Code.
+All LINN team members, including all employees, directors, and officers of Linn Energy, Inc. and its subsidiaries and affiliated entities must follow our Code.